Feline Immunodeficiency Virus (FIV)

 At the time of initial infection, it is unlikely that you will notice your cat being unwell.
 Clinical signs at the time of initial infection include a fever and enlarged lymph nodes.
 In most cases, infected cats remain healthy for years following infection.

-The virus causes an immunodeficiency that means that infected cats have a poor immune response and are therefore more susceptible to bacterial, viral, fungal and protozoal infections.
+The virus causes immunodeficiency, meaning infected cats have a poor immune response and are more susceptible to bacterial, viral, fungal, and protozoal infections.
 Most commonly, it is these and other infections that cause the death of the cat rather than the virus itself.

 There are no classical clinical signs associated with FIV infection.
 Symptoms include deterioration in body condition, persistent fevers, and clinical signs related to secondary infection.